AndreyDodonov-EH/netilion-all/docs/EventApi.md

 Get all possible statuses for the specified event

 Returns a list of all possible event statuses for the specified event.
 You can apply the query parameters listed below to get a filtered list.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.

 ### Example
 ```javascript